jfbourke/jfbourke.github.io/_posts/2014-05-08-git-lost-and-found.markdown

 To which I replied: Yes, with a but.

 ##The But?
-Any local commits you have may be orphaned.
+Any local commits you have maybe orphaned.

 ##Why?
 What you need to know about that command is that if (and let's assume it does) the branch ``master`` exists, then